eyyytran/DigitalCrafts_FencingSim/README.md

 I hope you enjoy the game.

-For more insight into the makings of this project, check out the article I wrote on (insert link here)
+For more insight into the makings of this project, check out the article I wrote on [Medium](https://medium.com/@ltatran94/6d0dcdb09fa2).